 1. Bean Facts

-2, Types of Beans
+2. Types of Beans

-3. Beans Nutritional Value
+3. Bean Nutritional value

 4. Bean Health Benefits

-The common bean also known as the "green bean" or "snap bean" (Phaseolus vulgaris) is grown worldwide.
 The term 'bean' initially referred to the seed of the Broad or Fava bean, is now referred to many different species of edible legumes.

 Beans have been used around the world for thousands of years.
 They come in many shapes, sizes and colours.
 They are very versatile as they can be dried and stored for years, eaten raw, cooked, ground into flour, fermented into soya sauce and are excellent in soups and salads.
 Beans are high in fiber, soluble fiber, iron, protein, folate and complex carbohydrates.